 The only other thing in the office is the head of the Catsuit.
 It's back sitting on the lost property desk.
 I just shake my head at it and lean over onto the desk to check out the monitor.
 It’s showing Camera 04, pointing down at the carpet.
 I use the controller to point the camera along the hall, but just see Omeo standing there.
 I change the settings so that the cameras tour, then open the locker room.

-As I open the door, I get hit with a waft of a hot, sticking smell.
+As I open the door, I get hit with a waft of a hot, stinking smell.
 It's like the rotten B.O. smell, but with a persistent dirtiness with it, like an unflushed toilet, and I can see why.
 The rest of the dirty Catsuit is sitting haphazardly on the bench.
 I think maybe Phone Guy got changed in here, out of the Catsuit, so now the whole place reeks.

 I just grab my stuff from the locker and head back into the security office to get changed away from the smell.